Web Hosting Performance Test: 120 Days of Real Data

 | Singapore | 3.6s | 5.6s | 3.4s |

-Honest experiment: I spent 4 hours optimizing images on the Bluehost test site.
-Used Squoosh.app to compress all images, reducing total size from 8.2MB to 2.1MB (74% reduction).
+Honest experiment: Mitchell spent 4 hours optimizing images on the Bluehost test site.
+She used Squoosh.app to compress all images.
+Squoosh.app is a free browser-based image compression tool.
+Total image size fell from 8.2MB to 2.1MB, a 74% reduction.

 Results:

-Reality check: Image optimization improved speed 3-4x more than choosing the “fastest” host.
-Switching from HostGator to Bluehost saves ~0.6 seconds on average.
-Optimizing images saved 0.7-1.6 seconds.
+Reality check: Image optimization improved speed 3–4x more than choosing the fastest host.
+Switching from HostGator to Bluehost saves roughly 0.6 seconds on average.
+Optimizing images saved 0.7–1.6 seconds per page.

-What this means for you: Hosting matters, but YOUR optimization matters more.
-Before blaming your host for slow performance:
+What this means for you: Hosting matters, but your own optimization matters more.
+Before blaming your host for slow performance, try these steps:

-- Enable caching plugins (WP Super Cache or W3 Total Cache)
+- Enable a caching plugin such as WP Super Cache or W3 Total Cache.

-- Choose a lightweight theme (Astra, GeneratePress, Kadence)
+- Choose a lightweight theme such as Astra, GeneratePress, or Kadence.

-- Clean your database (remove post revisions, spam comments)
+- Clean your database by removing post revisions and spam comments.

-Do these five things before switching hosts.
-You’ll likely solve your speed problem without changing anything.
+Complete these five steps before switching hosts.
+They will likely solve your speed problem without changing providers.

 Support Quality: 45 Test Tickets Over 120 Days